 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students.
-All students, regardless of their ability and/or additional needs, have full access to a varied and balanced curriculum.
-All students are able to boost their independent learning and literacy & numeracy skills through application throughout the curriculum.
-Assessments (including dyslexia testing) are used to identify students who need specific Intervention packages are bespoke and needs led.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision · The curriculum is designed to ensure the inclusion of all students.
+Intervention packages are bespoke and needs led.
+Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or All students, regardless of their ability and/or additional needs, have full access to a varied and balanced curriculum.
 The progress of students taking part in intervention groups is continually monitored and evaluated to make sure it is supporting children effectively.
-The intervention packages are adapted in light of student progress.
-Extra support or challenge may be delivered within a small group teacher-led or teaching assistant-led intervention.
-Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
-Students with special needs and/or disabilities can access the curriculum with adult support as appropriate and may involve one-to-one support.
-This may include creating resources for individual children, focused work to introduce topics, and targeted work to help a child become a more independent learner.
+Students with special needs and/or disabilities can access the curriculum with adult support as appropriate and All students are able to boost their independent learning and literacy & numeracy skills through application throughout the curriculum.
+The intervention packages are adapted in light of student progress. may involve one-to-one support.
+This may include creating resources for individual children, focused work to Assessments (including dyslexia testing) are used to identify students who need specific interventions.
+Extra support or challenge may be delivered within a small group teacher-led or teaching assistant-led intervention. introduce topics, and targeted work to help a child become a more independent learner.
 We liaise with other schools to provide opportunities in focused curriculum areas for example: tennis, bowling and hockey.
 We ensure these interventions are closely linked with the class curriculum so that all of the children's learning is linked together.
-Secondary schools also offer workshops in different areas of the curriculum.
-Within previous terms, interventions have included: Using phonics skills to support reading and writing -spelling, punctuation and grammar
+Secondary schools also offer workshops in different areas of the Within previous terms, interventions have included: curriculum. - Using phonics skills to support reading and writing -spelling, punctuation and grammar

-- speech and language skills - social skills development - motor and coordination skills development
+- handwriting - numeracy - speech and language skills - social skills development - motor and coordination skills development --- --